AlfieDarko/checkout-technical-test/README.md

 There was a case to use Firebase instead as there are the web security issues that come with using something like Sheety but given this is a technical test for a frontend role, I felt that it was appropriate to use this as long as the position is explained.

 I'm 100% aware of the security implication of unauthenticated endpoints from Sheety will raise flags in production development but for a technical test & the issues acknowledged with the time constraints, the tradeoff was worth it.

+**React Form Hooks**
+I've used React Form Hooks to handle the form validation and workings.
+I felt the API was simpler than something like Formik & it was capable of handling a small form for this tech test.

 **No Redux or MobX??**
 Since this is a small project, I felt it was a bit overkill to bring in an outside package when React has all the tools to manage application state on the small scale.